Sam-Dragon/cloud/GCP.md

 - It needs to be removed
 Note: They are billable even if you dont use it

+> Machine Types
+- Basically contains the configuations of the hardware [CPU, Memory, GPU]
+- There are predefined machine types are provided but we can still customize it
+- Custom machine types are restricted to machine types such as N2.
+E1 etc..

+> Availability policy
+- It is mainly for migration activities or short lived activities
+- Migration is On by default
+- short lived activites needs to be configured

 # Simplifying vm instance setup
 - Startup scripts
   - on load, we can provide all plugins to install